International Black Sea Club

-International Black Sea Club is an international non-governmental organization uniting several cities on the Black Sea and in its vicinity.
-It has the status of Observer in the Black Sea Economic Cooperation organisation and the special Consultative Status with the United Nations Economic and Social Council.
+The International Black Sea Club is an international non-governmental organization uniting several cities on the Black Sea and in its vicinity.
+It has observer status in the Organization of the Black Sea Economic Cooperation and special consultative status in the United Nations Economic and Social Council.
 It was created in 1992 in Odesa, Ukraine and its current president is Ionut Pucheanu, the mayor of Galati City (Romania).

 Members

 30 cities from 10 countries of the Black Sea region are members of IBSC, such as: